BergFulton/provenance101/slides/provenance101slides.md

 #_*Provenance is Useful*_
 * Proof of authenticity.
 * Provides historical context for the work.
-* Proves legal ownership
+* Proves legal ownership.
-* Issues of Unlawful appropriation (Nazi Era Provenance)
+* Issues of unlawful appropriation (Nazi Era Provenance).

 ---
 #_*Unlawful Appropriation*_